Corrosion in the power industry:

 It is important to know the product, the environment, and the specific requirements.
 Only then can a good decision be made for the best solution against the corrosion form.

-Regarding extreme environments such as coastal, industrial, and desert areas (non-high traffic), one of the best ways to prevent corrosion on power equipment and steel structures is to apply an Anti-Corrosion Protective Coating.
+Regarding extreme environments such as coastal, industrial, and desert areas (non-high traffic), one of the best ways to avoid corrosion on electrical assets and steel structures is to apply an Anti-Corrosion Protective Coating.
 MIDSUN offers several anti-corrosion silicone elastomer coatings under “Midsun Silprocoat family”.

 Midsun Silprocoat coatings are highly resistant